javalin/website/pages/plugins/ssl-helpers.md

 ### Advanced configuration

-Once the plugin is configured, there is a `SSLPlugin#patch` method that can be used to patch the Jetty server.
+Once the plugin is configured, there is a `SslPlugin#patch` method that can be used to patch the Jetty server.
 This method receives a `Server` as a parameter and adds the configured connectors to it.
 This method can be used to apply the SSL configuration to a server that is not created by Javalin.

 There are also a set of fields that can be used to further configure the plugin: